Who Is Sharing Notes?

 BIDMC first opened notes to patients of 39 volunteering primary care physicians in 2010, as part of the initial OpenNotes demonstration project.
-On review of the study’s results, the hospital’s Clinical Operations Executive Committee voted to open all clinicians’ notes, with a goal of implementation across ambulatory practices in 2013 and inpatient settings in 2014.
+On review of the study’s results, the hospital’s Clinical Operations Executive Committee voted to open all clinicians’ notes.

 Geisinger Health System is an integrated health services organization widely recognized for its innovative use of the electronic health record, and the development of innovative care models such as ProvenHealth Navigator® and ProvenCare®.
 As the nation’s largest rural health services organization, Geisinger serves more than 2.6 million residents throughout 44 counties in central and northeastern Pennsylvania.
 The physician-led system is comprised of more than 19,500 employees, including a 1,000-member multi-specialty group practice, six hospital campuses, two research centers and a 448,000-member health plan, all of which leverage an estimated $6.1 billion positive impact on the Pennsylvania economy.
 The health system and the health plan have repeatedly garnered national accolades for integration, quality and service.
 In addition to fulfilling its patient care mission, Geisinger has a long-standing commitment to medical education, research and community service.
 For more information, visit www.geisinger.org, or follow the latest Geisinger news and more on Twitter and Facebook.